tabsdata/tutorials/t05_oracle_cdc/README.md

 ## 6. Update, Register, and Trigger the PostgreSQL Subscriber

 **Update:**
-Edit `sub_postgres.py` to set your PostgreSQL URI and credentials:
+Edit `sub_postgres.py` to set your PostgreSQL URI and credentials.
+For more information on secrets management, you can check the Tabsdata Documentation [here]

 ```python
 destination=td.PostgresDestination(